Chapter One

 The Stage

 The stage is where the action happens.
 When the lights in the auditorium (known as the ‘house lights’) go down, the audience’s attention is focussed on the stage area.
-The curtains used to show or hide the stage from the audience are referred to as tabs
+The curtains used to show or hide the stage from the audience are referred to as tabs (short for tableau curtains).
+While the curtains are down, any items or scenery that need to be on stage can be pre-set before ‘curtain up’ (which signifies the start of a performance).

 The stage area is defined by the areas that the audience can see from the auditorium (on stage), and the areas they can’t (off stage).
 On stage, the audience sees all the designed elements of the production: the sets, scenery and props (short for ‘properties’ – smaller items or objects that the performers use to help tell the story).
 Sometimes the stage is built to extend through the proscenium and into the auditorium.
-This area of the stage is called the apron
+This area of the stage is called the apron.

-or raked stage slopes upwards away from the audience.
+A ‘rake’ or raked stage slopes upwards away from the audience.
 A revolve is a stage or part of a stage that can rotate.
 Trapdoors in the stage can provide opportunities for performers to appear or disappear into the understage.
 A jack-knife set uses wagons on castors to quickly pivot items of scenery on and off stage.

 A backcloth (usually made of a thick, heavy dark material) hangs at the back of the stage, and panels of either wood or fabric placed at the side of the stage called ‘legs’ are often used to mask the exits from the stage into the wings.